Skip to main content

 The FHS notional dwelling specification sets significantly improved fabric performance targets.
 While these are not prescriptive requirements (the whole-building approach allows trade-offs), they indicate the level of fabric performance that the government considers standard for FHS compliance.

-Floor insulation improves from 0.18 to 0.13 W/m²K — a 28% improvement.
+The notional floor U-value tightens from 0.13 W/m²K (Part L 2021) to 0.11 W/m²K under the FHS.
+The backstop remains 0.18 W/m²K.
 This typically requires 120–150 mm of PIR insulation below the slab or within a beam-and-block floor system, depending on the floor construction and perimeter-to-area ratio.

-Roof U-values tighten from 0.16 to 0.11 W/m²K — a 31% improvement.
+The notional roof U-value is 0.11 W/m²K, unchanged from Part L 2021.
+The backstop remains 0.16 W/m²K.
 For pitched roofs, this means mineral wool at joist level of approximately 350–400 mm, or equivalent performance from rigid board insulation in warm-roof constructions.

 Glazing Area Limits

 The FHS notional dwelling specification includes guidance on glazing area as a proportion of total floor area (TFA).
-Draft notional building tables cap glazing at approximately 25% of TFA, with recommended distribution of approximately 55% south-facing and 15% north-facing to maximise beneficial solar gains while minimising heat loss.
+The notional building specification caps glazing at approximately 25% of TFA, with recommended distribution of approximately 55% south-facing and 15% north-facing to maximise beneficial solar gains while minimising heat loss.

-These glazing limits interact with Part O overheating requirements — larger glazing areas, particularly south and west-facing, increase the risk of overheating in well-insulated homes.
+These glazing limits interact with Part O overheating requirements and larger glazing areas, particularly south and west-facing, increase the risk of overheating in well-insulated homes.

 Airtightness